 - Can no longer communicate their wants and needs

-Almost all of us would rather remain in our own homes for any kind of care, but many family caregivers don’t realize that professional, in-home, long-term care is an affordable alternative that allows seniors to remain in their homes for a lifetime.
+Almost all of us would rather remain in our own homes for any kind of care, but many family caregivers don’t realize that professional, long-term, in-home dementia care is an affordable alternative that allows seniors to remain in their homes for a lifetime.
 Equally important, in-home care makes it possible for caregivers to continue many of their regular activities without being there 24/7.
+Dakota Home Care, a leading health care agency in Mandan, Fargo, Bismarck, and the surrounding area, has fully trained memory care specialists who are experienced with innovative approaches to in-home dementia care.
 You can call us at (877) 691-0015 and schedule a free, no obligation consultation about the help you and your loved one need.